aspose-diagram/Aspose.Diagram-Documentation/net/developer-guide/working-with-pages/format-visio-pages/_index.md

 type: docs
 weight: 60
 url: /net/format-visio-pages/
+description: This section explains how to apply styles to a visio page with Aspose.Diagram.
 ---

 Aspose.Diagram for .NET API allows developers to format pages of a Visio Diagram file.
 Applying Stylesheets is one such method to format Visio pages.